Drug Addiction With Impact Recovery

 take a stand to this growing epidemic with compassion.
 We have been where

 you are, and we know how to help.

 A:Health insurance plans generally cover treatment for alcohol and drug addiction as well as mental health disorders thanks to the Affordable Care Act.
 Many insurance plans can cover inpatient and outpatient care, medical detox, co-occurring disorder treatment, aftercare, and more.
-Each plan is different in what types of coverage is provided or how long they can cover drug rehab, which is why it’s important you first check with your provider and call us to determine whether our rehab is right for you.
+Each plan is different in what types of coverage is provided or how long they can cover drug recovery, which is why it’s important you first check with your provider and call us to determine whether our recovery center is right for you.

 Q:Do I really need drug treatment?

 A:At Impact Recovery Center, we know it can be challenging and even daunting to ask for help.
 You may feel like your relationship with drugs isn’t an addiction yet, or that you can get clean on your own without professional help.
 However, if your drug use is interfering with your life, you can benefit from drug rehab.
 Rehab is about much more than just getting sober – it’s about learning healthy coping mechanisms, getting family counseling, and trying various therapies that will help you in your recovery and reduce the chance of relapsing.
 We recommend asking yourself some of the following questions provided by the National Institute on Drug Abuse – if you’ve answered yes to these, give us a call to learn about how we can help: 1.)
 Do you think about drugs a lot?
 2.)
 Did you ever try to stop or cut down on your drug usage but couldn’t?
 3.)
 Have you ever made mistakes at a job or school because you were using drugs?
 4.)
 Have you ever stolen drugs or stolen to pay for drugs?
 5.)
 Do you ever use drugs because you’re upset?
 6.)
 Have you ever overdosed on drugs?
 7.)
 Has using drugs hurt your relationships with other people?